sparcityeu/SparseBase/docs/pages/contributing/testing_guide.md

 #### 3. Create the tests source file.

 The file you create will be located in the test directory determined in step 1.
-It will have the same name as the source file that it is testing, with the addition of the suffix `_test`.
+It will have the same name as the source file that it is testing, with the addition of the suffix `_tests`.

-For example, if the source file you are testing is `sparsebase/src/sparsebase/preprocess/preprocess.cc`, you will create the file `tests/suites/src/sparsebase/preprocess/preprocess_test.cc`.
+For example, if the source file you are testing is `sparsebase/src/sparsebase/preprocess/preprocess.cc`, you will create the file `tests/suites/src/sparsebase/preprocess/preprocess_tests.cc`.

 You must start this file by including the GTest header, the `sparsebase/config.h` header, and then whichever headers you need for the test.
 For example: